KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 Computational research relies on clear and accurate documentation to ensure reproducibility and scientific progress.

--   **Dry-lab Work:** Git and GitHub are our primary electronic lab notebook (ELN) for dry-lab work.
+-   **Dry-lab Work:** Git and GitHub serve as our primary electronic lab notebook (ELN) system for dry-lab work.
 Documentation, code, workflows, and project notes must live in GitHub repositories.
 Version control is not optional; it is required for code and analysis history.
 -   **Wet-lab Work:** LabArchives is the primary ELN for tracking